mvs-develop/dev.bitshares.works/docs/supports_dev/websocket_scripting_support.rst

 Websockets Scripting Support
 ********************************

-The Bitshares developer community use different ways to interact with the Core API mainly by the use of the Websocket.
+The DNA developer community use different ways to interact with the Core API mainly by the use of the Websocket.

 Some of this methods are ``curl``, ``pybitshares``, ``wscat`` and many others.